harfbuzz/boring-expansion-spec/beyond-64k.md

   Array16Of<Offset24To<ClassRuleSet>> ruleSets;
 };
 ```
-The `RuleSet` and `ChainRuleSet` are _not_ extended, because they are class-based, not glyph-based, so no extension is necessary.
+The `ClassRuleSet` and `ChainClassRuleSet` are _not_ extended, because they are class-based, not glyph-based, so no extension is necessary.

 Format 3 (Coverage-based format) is _not_ extended, because it only encodes one rule, so overflows are unlikely.